 We pay a lot for our food so it only makes sense to find ways of properly storing it to reduce any spoilage.
-With so many bulk food grocery stores, many of us buy huge quantities of certain foods and using these food storage tips will help maximize their shelf life.
+With so many bulk food grocery stores, many of us buy huge quantities of certain foods, and using these food storage tips will help maximize the shelf life.

 Fresh food is so much healthier than processed food but there is no reason to buy limited quantities.
 Making several trips to the grocery store every week to purchase fresh produce or basics like bread, eggs, milk, or butter isn’t necessary if we understand how to store food properly.

 Food Storage Tip #1: Buy an ethylene gas absorber for your refrigerator.

 Fruits and vegetables give out ethylene gas and this gas is what shortens their shelf life.
 Using Bluapple Ethylene Gas Absorbers available from Amazon will help absorb ethylene gas and keep them fresher longer.
 Also, If you store fruits and vegetables in the plastic bags they came in, make sure to poke a few holes or open the bag slightly to let gas escape.

 Food Storage Tip #2: Wrap banana stems with plastic wrap.